reekotubbs/Pixel_OpenCL_Fix/README.md

 ### Devices Tested On
 - Google Pixel 3 XL G013C
+- Google Pixel 5a
+- Google Pixel 7

 ### Usage
 - Visit this page from your Pixel Device